Abnormal posturing: Causes

 Posturing can be caused by conditions that lead to large increases in intracranial pressure.
 Such conditions include traumatic brain injury, stroke, intracranial hemorrhage, brain tumors, brain abscesses and encephalopathy.
 Posturing due to stroke usually only occurs on one side of the body and may also be referred to as spastic hemiplegia.
 Diseases such as malaria are also known to cause the brain to swell and cause this posturing effect.

 Decerebrate and decorticate posturing can indicate that brain herniation is occurring or is about to occur.
 Brain herniation is an extremely dangerous condition in which parts of the brain are pushed past hard structures within the skull.
 In herniation syndrome, which is indicative of brain herniation, decorticate posturing occurs, and, if the condition is left untreated, develops into decerebrate posturing.

 Posturing has also been displayed by patients with Creutzfeldt–Jakob disease, diffuse cerebral hypoxia, and brain abscesses.

-It has also been observed in cases of judicial hanging, although strapping of the arms and legs may hide the effect.
+It has also been observed in cases of hanging.